kevinresol/exp-ecs/README.md

 		// create and add 2 systems to engine engine.addSystem(new MovementSystem());
 		engine.addSystem(new RenderSystem());
+		engine.addSystem(new CustomSystem());

 		// run the engine
 		new Timer(16).run = function() engine.update(16 / 1000);
 	}
 }

-// NodeListSystem is a System that automatically manage the required NodeList.
-// Use metadata `@:nodes` to indicate the Nodes of interest class MovementSystem extends NodeListSystem {
+// Use metadata `@:nodes` to create a TrackingNodeList that contains nodes of entities that contains the specified components
+// NodeList created this way will be cached in the engine, i.e. multiple systems will share the same NodeList instance if their Node type is the same class MovementSystem extends System {
 	// prepares a NodeList that contains entities having both the Position and Velocity components
 	@:nodes var nodes:Node<Position, Velocity>;